 - It provides a transparent cloud-based communication platform that allows access to all authorized parties and decreases the number of project-related emails for all involved.

-- The latest versions of files are accessible to everyone so that they can highlight and mark the changes desired, and see each other’s comments.
+- The latest versions of files are accessible to everyone so that they can highlight and mark the clear and actionable feedback, and see each other’s comments.

 - Since the system is aware of the needs of different users, users get instant automatic notification when pages are ready for them to review, based on the agreed-upon routing proofing workflow.